YaoChengLab/StomaVision/TRAIN.md

 `data-prep-detectron2.ipynb` converts labels from `Detectron` JSON format to Yolov7 compatible.

-> **NOTE**: Data suffling (i.e. split dataset into train, val and test) is done by the `data-prep-lablestudio.ipynb`. `data-prep-detectron2.ipynb` only convert and prepare annotation files accordindly.
+> **NOTE**: Data shuffling (i.e. split dataset into train, val and test) is done by the `data-prep-lablestudio.ipynb`. `data-prep-detectron2.ipynb` only convert and prepare annotation files accordingly.

 ### 3-2.
 Convert from COCO-data format

 `data-prep-coco.ipynb` converts labels from `COCO` JSON format to Yolov7 compatible.
-In addition to converting annotation formants as the script for Detectron2, this script also help to shuffle image and annotation. `SAI` dataset are prepared using this script.
+In addition to converting annotation formats as the script for Detectron2, this script also help to shuffle image and annotation. `SAI` dataset are prepared using this script.
 Further information about COCO-data format, please see:

 - [create coco annotation from scratch](https://www.immersivelimit.com/tutorials/create-coco-annotations-from-scratch)
 - [coco dataset official](https://cocodataset.org/#home)

 ### 3-3.
-Visulase annotations
+Visualize annotations

-To test the correctness of converted annotations, we prepare `draw-mark.ipynb` for users to visulise annotations on images.
-User can also use this script to generate ground truth examples for desmonstration.
+To test the correctness of converted annotations, we prepare `draw-mark.ipynb` for users to visualize annotations on images.
+User can also use this script to generate ground truth examples for demonstration.

 > **NOTE**: For further information about how to prepare you dataset, see references below:
 >